 - do you need someone to be with you, such as a carer, family member, or friend?

 - do you need help to make decisions about your care and support?
 We can provide an independent advocate to support you if needed.
 Visit the advocacy page for further information.

 - what are the things that matter to you in your daily life?
 They could be anything from the moment you wake up in the morning to when you go to bed at night.

 - what support do you already have to help with those things?

 How and where does the discussion take place?

-During the pandemic, there may be some restrictions as to where the discussion can take place in order to ensure it meets the Covid-19 safety requirements.
-The discussion may also be online.
+The discussion may be online or it can take place in your home.
 You may bring a friend, relative or carer with you.
 If you need help to make decisions, an Advocate could also be present.
 Find out more about advocates.